 PhD Well, MSc, BSc, DipTchg

-Robin Averill is Associate Professor in the Faculty of Education providing oversight and leadership in secondary, primary and early childhood initial teacher education.
+Robin Averill is Associate Professor in the Faculty of Education working mainly in mathematics education.

 Robin has previously held the roles of Associate Dean (Teacher Education), Mathematics Education Curriculum Leader and Postgraduate Programme Director, and earlier worked in secondary school teaching, professional development facilitation, and in national assessment and moderation.

 With an extensive background in mathematics teacher education, Robin teaches in primary and secondary initial teacher education and Masters programmes and supervises Masters and doctoral thesis students.